ethanrobison/rtvf398w20/gamestudies_final/paper.md

 tools for preparing soldiers to be soldiers as the US military wants them to be, or for preparing civilians to be soldiers at the end of the day.

+1. Gruesome
+2. Mundane
+3. Bureaucratic
+4. Interpersonal

+Since a game cannot perfectly capture the totality of the experience that it is attempting to provide, we must examine the parts which get pruned (for they are as informative as the parts which are included).

+We ask: do the pieces of the game which made it into the final cut represent the values as stated by the game's creators?
+Are these pieces in line with the values as we typically understand them, vis-a-vis those processes?

+For example, if we spend monnneeeyyy [TODO how much???] to make a game to teach sexual assault sensitivity to officers, but that game is ultimately a dialog tree with expensive voice acting and animation, and completely excludes role play with humans, what have we said?
+[CITE the thing from ICT].

+Ultimately, we must ask what values we normally project onto the verbs that the game affords.
+Is the verb "say", or "soothe", or "shoot"?

 # Part 4